Michael J. Loparco Sells 1,000 Shares of Jabil Inc. (NYSE:JBL) Stock

-Jabil Inc. (NYSE:JBL) CEO Michael J. Loparco sold 1,000 shares of the firm’s stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $63.00, for a total value of $63,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Jabil Inc. (NYSE:JBL) CEO Michael J. Loparco sold 1,000 shares of the stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $62.00, for a total transaction of $62,000.00.
+Following the sale, the chief executive officer now owns 251,271 shares in the company, valued at $15,578,802.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

-Jabil (NYSE:JBL) last posted its earnings results on Thursday, June 17th.
-The technology company reported $1.30 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.04 by $0.26.
-Jabil had a return on equity of 29.25% and a net margin of 2.02%.
-The business had revenue of $7.21 billion during the quarter, compared to analysts’ expectations of $6.95 billion.
-During the same period in the previous year, the business earned $0.37 earnings per share.
-The firm’s revenue was up 13.9% on a year-over-year basis.
-On average, research analysts anticipate that Jabil Inc. will post 4.57 earnings per share for the current year.
+Jabil (NYSE:JBL) last issued its quarterly earnings data on Thursday, June 17th.
+The technology company reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.04 by $0.26.
+The business had revenue of $7.21 billion during the quarter, compared to analyst estimates of $6.95 billion.
+Jabil had a net margin of 2.02% and a return on equity of 29.25%.
+The firm’s quarterly revenue was up 13.9% on a year-over-year basis.
+During the same quarter last year, the business earned $0.37 EPS.
+As a group, equities analysts predict that Jabil Inc. will post 4.57 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
-Investors of record on Friday, August 13th will be given a dividend of $0.08 per share.
-This represents a $0.32 annualized dividend and a yield of 0.52%.
-The ex-dividend date of this dividend is Thursday, August 12th.
-Jabil’s payout ratio is 91.43%.
+Jabil declared that its Board of Directors has initiated a share repurchase plan on Friday, July 23rd that allows the company to repurchase $1.00 billion in shares.
+This repurchase authorization allows the technology company to buy up to 11.9% of its stock through open market purchases.
+Stock repurchase plans are generally an indication that the company’s board of directors believes its shares are undervalued.

-A number of institutional investors have recently bought and sold shares of JBL.
-Marshall Wace LLP bought a new stake in Jabil during the second quarter worth about $1,142,000.
-Marshall Wace North America L.P. bought a new stake in Jabil during the second quarter worth about $15,081,000.
-Morgan Stanley lifted its stake in Jabil by 17.9% during the second quarter.
-Morgan Stanley now owns 711,983 shares of the technology company’s stock worth $41,381,000 after purchasing an additional 108,120 shares during the last quarter.
-Thrivent Financial for Lutherans lifted its stake in Jabil by 6.8% during the second quarter.
-Thrivent Financial for Lutherans now owns 42,510 shares of the technology company’s stock worth $2,471,000 after purchasing an additional 2,688 shares during the last quarter.
-Finally, Wells Fargo & Company MN lifted its stake in Jabil by 23.1% during the second quarter.
-Wells Fargo & Company MN now owns 592,272 shares of the technology company’s stock worth $34,423,000 after purchasing an additional 111,261 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of JBL.
+Dark Forest Capital Management LP bought a new position in Jabil during the 2nd quarter worth approximately $50,000.
+Eaton Vance Management bought a new position in Jabil during the 1st quarter worth approximately $94,000.
+Deseret Mutual Benefit Administrators bought a new position in Jabil during the 2nd quarter worth approximately $115,000.
+IFP Advisors Inc raised its holdings in Jabil by 90.6% during the 2nd quarter.
+IFP Advisors Inc now owns 2,646 shares of the technology company’s stock worth $155,000 after purchasing an additional 1,258 shares during the last quarter.
+Finally, XTX Topco Ltd bought a new position in Jabil during the 2nd quarter worth approximately $200,000.
 Institutional investors and hedge funds own 88.93% of the company’s stock.

-Several equities analysts have recently weighed in on the company.
-Zacks Investment Research upgraded Jabil from a “hold” rating to a “strong-buy” rating and set a $65.00 price target for the company in a research report on Tuesday, June 22nd.
-Citigroup lifted their price target on Jabil from $70.00 to $80.00 and gave the company a “buy” rating in a research report on Friday, June 18th.
-Finally, lifted their price target on Jabil from $70.00 to $80.00 and gave the company a “buy” rating in a research report on Friday, June 18th.
-Three research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, Jabil presently has a consensus rating of “Buy” and an average target price of $60.63.
+JBL has been the topic of a number of analyst reports.
+Zacks Investment Research upgraded shares of Jabil from a “hold” rating to a “strong-buy” rating and set a $65.00 price objective on the stock in a research note on Tuesday, June 22nd. increased their target price on shares of Jabil from $70.00 to $80.00 and gave the stock a “buy” rating in a report on Friday, June 18th.
+Finally, Citigroup increased their target price on shares of Jabil from $70.00 to $80.00 and gave the stock a “buy” rating in a report on Friday, June 18th.
+Three research analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $60.63.

 Jabil Company Profile